LDFLK/orgchart/docs/information-pane.md

 Gazettes are official publications released by the government.
 They serve as a mandatory official document for publishing laws, regulations and any government decisions.
 All gazettes are freely available for download in English, Tamil or Sinhala from https://www.documents.gov.lk

 Gazettes are issued whenever changes occur within the Cabinet.
 For example, when a new ministry is created, a department is reassigned between ministries, or a new minister is appointed.
-OpenGov tracks these developments by capturing the structure of the government as it stood at each gazette publication.
+XploreGov tracks these developments by capturing the structure of the government as it stood at each gazette publication.
 Since gazettes are the official record of such changes, our timeline aligns with their publication dates, reflecting each moment when the government’s structure was formally updated.